Jerry Rescue: Jerry Rescue Day

 Jerry Rescue Day was a day in which people would honor the memory of Jerry's rescue and celebrate his road to freedom.
 It was held every October 1 until the start of the Civil War.
-This holiday was celebrated by abolitionists and were primarily in the Syracuse New York area.
+This holiday was celebrated by abolitionists and were primarily in the Syracuse, New York, area.
 The first Jerry Rescue Day was celebrated one year after the events itself.
-Described in the book, The Jerry Rescue by Angela F. Murphy, participants "heard speeches, read poetry, sang songs, and passed resolutions that upheld the right to resist laws for slavery.
+Described in the book The Jerry Rescue by Angela F. Murphy, participants "heard speeches, read poetry, sang songs, and passed resolutions that upheld the right to resist laws for slavery.
 They collected funds to defray the legal expenses of the rescuers and to keep the Underground Railroad running in central New York.
 They characterized the rescue of Jerry as "of incalculable value, as an efficient teacher and practical expounder of sound doctrines in regard to law, and slavery, and kidnapping," and pledged that it "should be celebrated every year, until there shall no longer be a wretch, who dares to be a kidnapper, and no longer be a slaveholder to give employment to a kidnapper."

-As time went on, these celebrations became increasingly more in favor of violence when it comes to the defense of fugitive slaves.
+As time went on, these celebrations became increasingly more in favor of violence when it came to the defense of fugitive slaves.
 One of the main advocates, when it came to this concept, was Frederick Douglass.
-“In 1853 he engaged in an argument with Garrisonian William Burleigh on the subject, and at the 1854 celebration he and Garrison himself held a lengthy debate.
-After Garrison spoke, pressing for an emphasis on moral suasion in the fight against slavery, Douglass lifted up a pair of broken shackles, said to be those that held Jerry, and he asked "how many arguments, frowns, resolutions, appeals, and entreaties would be necessary to break them.”
+"In 1853 he engaged in an argument with Garrisonian William Burleigh on the subject, and at the 1854 celebration he and Garrison himself held a lengthy debate.
+After Garrison spoke, pressing for an emphasis on moral suasion in the fight against slavery, Douglass lifted up a pair of broken shackles, said to be those that held Jerry, and he asked "how many arguments, frowns, resolutions, appeals, and entreaties would be necessary to break them."

-These celebrations would come to an end because one of its most important founding members and annual speaker, Garriet Smith, became frustrated with the country's limited progress toward emancipation.
+These celebrations would come to an end because one of its most important founding members and annual speaker, Gerrit Smith, became frustrated with the country's limited progress toward emancipation.
 Sadly, this celebration would not happen again until a reenactment for its 150th anniversary in 2001.
 During this anniversary, the town of Syracuse erected a monument in honor of Jerry Henry.